George Benjamin (composer): Biography

-Benjamin's first operatic work Into the Little Hill, written with playwright Martin Crimp, was commissioned in 2006 by the Festival d'Automne in Paris.
+Benjamin has composed four operas, all with librettos by Martin Crimp.
+Their first operatic work was Into the Little Hill, commissioned in 2006 by the Festival d'Automne in Paris.
 It received its London premiere at the Royal Opera House in February 2009.
 Their second collaboration, Written on Skin, premiered at the Aix-en-Provence Festival in July 2012.
 Benjamin conducted the UK premiere at the Royal Opera House, Covent Garden, in March 2013.
-Lessons in Love and Violence, a third collaboration with Martin Crimp, premiered at the Royal Opera House in 2018.
+Lessons in Love and Violence, their third collaboration over the period 2015–2017, premiered at the Royal Opera House in 2018.
+Their fourth opera collaboration, Picture a Day Like This, was commissioned by and first produced at the Aix Festival at the Théâtre du Jeu de Paume in 2023; Benjamin conducted with Marianne Crebassa as the woman.

-As a conductor, he regularly appears with some of the world's leading ensembles and orchestras, amongst them the London Sinfonietta, Ensemble Modern, the Cleveland and Concertgebouw orchestras, and the Junge Deutsche Philharmonie.
-In 1999, he made his operatic debut conducting Pelléas et Mélisande at la Monnaie, Brussels, and he has conducted numerous world premieres, including works by Wolfgang Rihm, Unsuk Chin, Gérard Grisey, and György Ligeti.
+As a conductor, Benjamin made his operatic debut in 1999 conducting Pelléas et Mélisande at La Monnaie, Brussels, and he has conducted numerous world premieres, including works by Wolfgang Rihm, Unsuk Chin, Gérard Grisey, and György Ligeti.
 In 1993, he curated the first Meltdown music festival in London and in 2010 he was the Music Director of the Ojai Music Festival in California.
-During the 2018/2019 season, Benjamin was Composer in Residence to the Berliner Philharmoniker.
+For the 2018–2019 season, Benjamin was composer-in-residence with the Berlin Philharmonic Orchestra.
+In January 2025, the London Philharmonic Orchestra announced the appointment of Benjamin as its next composer-in-residence, effective September 2025.

 For sixteen years, Benjamin taught composition at the Royal College of Music, London, where he became the first Prince Consort Professor of Composition before succeeding Sir Harrison Birtwistle as Henry Purcell Professor of Composition at King's College London in January 2001.
-His pupils include Luke Bedford and Dai Fujikura.
+His pupils include Luke Bedford, Robin de Raaff, and Dai Fujikura.

 Honours

 In 2019, Benjamin was awarded the Golden Lion Award for lifetime achievement from the Venice Biennale.
 Other awards include the 2001 Arnold Schönberg Prize, the 2015 Prince Pierre of Monaco composition prize (for his opera Written on Skin), and 2023 the Ernst von Siemens Music Prize.
+In 2022, Benjamin received the Ivor Novello Award for Outstanding Works Collection.
+For 2023, he received the BBVA Foundation Frontiers of Knowledge Award.

+In 2019, critics at The Guardian ranked Written on Skin as the second best work of the 21st-century.
+In 2024, Picture a day like this received an Ivor Novello Award nomination for Best Stage Work Composition.

 An honorary fellow of King's College Cambridge, the Guildhall School of Music and Drama, the Royal College of Music and the Royal Academy of Music, Benjamin is also an Honorary Member of the Royal Philharmonic Society.
+He is foreign member of the Royal Swedish Academy of Music.
 He was awarded a C.B.E. in 2010, made a Commandeur de l’Ordre des Arts et des Lettres in 2015, and was knighted in the 2017 Queen's Birthday Honours.